 A: If UP Health System participates with your health plan, the hospital has an agreement with your insurance company to provide services for its members.
 Please take a look at our list of participating insurance providers.
 Please check with your insurance carrier to verify that it will cover services at the hospital, physician practice and care providers you plan to visit.

 Q: When am I responsible for obtaining approval from my health plan prior to receiving services?

 A: Depending on your insurance plan, you may be required to contact your primary care physician or health plan for approval prior to receiving services.
 If your situation is truly an emergency (life-threatening), you or a family member must contact your physician or health plan within 24 hours of receiving treatment.
 If you do not obtain health plan approval, all hospital charges may become your responsibility.
 While insurance companies cover Emergency Room charges for true emergencies (life-threatening situations) and many outpatient services, coverage differs.
 Your insurance company may require you to pay for emergency and urgent care services determined to be non-emergency (non-life-threatening).

-Q: What if the hospital doesn’t participate with my plan?
+Q: What if the hospital doesn’t participate in my plan?

 A: If UP Health System does not participate with your health plan, you may still receive services at UP Health System.
 However, you should know these services are considered out-of-network and may not be covered.
 You are responsible for paying the bill in full or for any balance not paid by your health plan.
 As a courtesy, we initially bill non-participating health plans.
-You are responsible for payment, however, if the plan does not promptly respond to the claim.
+However, you are responsible for payment if the plan does not promptly respond to the claim.